piplongrun/TrailerAddict.bundle/README.md

 Limitations and Known Issues
 ----------------------------
+ - Due to not being able to grab certain data directly I had to build a small API that converts IMDb ids to TrailerAddict ids.
+This API is still a bit slow due to a number of http requests it has to do.
+Lots of requests are cached, so the more the agent gets used, the faster it will become.
  - Due to the setup and contents of the source website, we can't tell FLVs from MP4s, this requires the Plex Media Server to make use of transcoding in some cases;
  - The source website does not offer preview images for the videos.